ChinmayPillai/Real_Estate_Broker_WebApp/README.md

-Real Estate Broker Web Application developed for Neural Dynamics using React and Django
+Real Estate Broker Web Application developed using React and Django.
+Course Project for CS253 - Software Development and Operations

 ## Setup